wenzeslaus/forestfrag3d/README.md

 The `main_cat_3d.png` file is a manually created using GRASS GIS 3D view (NVIZ).
 Theoretically, same image can be obtained using *m.nviz.image* module.

+## Dependencies

+### GRASS GIS

+A custom build of GRASS GIS is compiled from source code obtained directly from GRASS GIS Subversion repository.
+The version used is trunk revision number 68881 from July 7, 2016.

+There is a bug in the r3.null module which causes a certain 3D tile to contain NULL values only (see #2992 in GRASS GIS bug tracker).
+The patch with a workaround is included in the file `r3.null.patch` and applied during compilation.